UK trade: December 2025

 Nôl i'r tabl cynnwys

-5. Three-monthly trade in goods and services
+5. Monthly trade in services

 Nôl i'r tabl cynnwys